GOTAM672/GSoC-Gnome-Proposal/README.md

 ## What city and country will you reside in during the summer?

-I will stay at my college in Pala, Kerala, India
+I will stay at my college in Pala, Kerala, India.

 ## What applications/libraries of GNOME will the proposed work modify or create?